bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 * [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
 * [ ] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
 Changes after the deadline will not be reviewed.

+This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
+This sprint explored some advanced React topics ⚛️.
+During this sprint, you studied **class components**, **the component lifecycle** and **class component lifecycle methods,** **custom hooks**, and **React Testing Library 🐙.**

+In your challenge this week, you will demonstrate your mastery of these skills by creating an app that will fetch data from an internal server using a `class component`, displaying that data, using a `custom hook`, and `writing tests for your app.`

+This is an individual assessment.
+All work must be your own.
+All projects will be submitted to codegrade for automated review.
+You will also be given feedback by code reviewers the Monday after challenge submissions.
+For more information on the review process [click here.](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)

+You are not allowed to collaborate during the sprint challenge.
+However, you are encouraged to follow the twenty-minute rule and seek support by dropping a :wave: in your help channel when needed.

+_Sprint challenges open at Midnight PST on Thursday and close at 5pm PST on Friday.
+You will receive feedback on what you have finished and submitted by 5pm when the submissions will be closed.
+No retakes will be accepted._

+### Task 1: Transfer Repo
+* Clone this repository.
+* Implement the project on the automatically generated <firstName-lastName> branch, committing changes regularly.
+* Push commits: git push origin <firstName-lastName>.
+* RUN npm install to install your dependencies.
+* RUN npm start to start your application.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+Stateful components are what handle state, whereas functional components do not.
+Functional components are more about the logic than they are about data/state.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?
+Mount on constructor, update on render.
+In class components, 'componentWillMount' is like the 'useEffect()' hook in functional components.
+In class components, 'componentWillUpdate' is for a block of code to only run when the DOM is updated.
+Additionally: MOUNTING: gets state, and mounts.
+UPDATING: gets state slongside mounting, and updates the DOM.
+UNMOUNTING: everything dies...

 3. Define stateful logic.
+Anything that handles state. handleChange, handleSubmit, custom hooks, etc.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+Arrange, Act, & Assert.
+Example below:

+test("renders greeting on Greeting component", async () => {
+  // Arrange
+  render(<Greeting />);

+  // Act
+  const greeting = screen.getByText(/hello lambdalorians!/i);

+  // Assert
+  expect(greeting).toBeInTheDocument();
+});

+Arrange: Renders a React element/component into a virtual DOM.
+Sets whatever we want to work on up.
+To see this entire component, type in: screen.debug() and then look at the terminal.
+Note this does not take an argument!

+Act: Works like a query that selects a specific section of the virtual DOM.

+Assert: Tells the test what to do with the queried selection from the Act stage of the test.